Gaunt/jsasyncio-queues/README.md

 # jsasyncio-queues
-A Queue inspired by Pytho asyncio.Queue
+A Queue inspired by Python's asyncio.Queue